Facebook suspends Trump for 2 years, then will reassess

 In Friday's post, Clegg anticipated criticism from both sides of the political aisle.

+Facebook's job, he said, is “to make a decision in as proportionate, fair and transparent a way as possible, in keeping with the instruction given to us by the Oversight Board.”

-But in staying in a mushy middle, some experts said Facebook has once again punted the decision instead of taking a firm stance.
+But by staying in the middle, some experts said Facebook had once again punted the decision instead of taking a firm stance.

 “It’s the wait-and-see approach,” said Sarah Kreps, a Cornell professor and director of the Cornell Tech Policy Lab.
 “I think they’re hoping this can just resolve itself with him not being kind of an influential voice in politics anymore.”